Laurel Lance (Arrowverse): Creation and casting

-In an interview given in October 2012, Cassidy stated that she loved the script when she read it.
-She went on to say that, "It was everything that I wanted to get involved with, so I was beyond thrilled."

 Characterization

 In DC Comics, Dinah Laurel Lance is one version of Black Canary, a superhero in her own right, and a love interest and eventual wife of the Green Arrow.
 However, the series takes a different route and introduces the character as a legal attorney and childhood friend of Oliver Queen, with whom she shares a romantic past.
 The character is known by her middle name, Laurel.
 Oliver and Laurel's relationship is one of the key plots in season 1, as she initially blames him for cheating on her and causing her sister's death, but later forgives him and attempts to rekindle their relationship.

+Caity Lotz and Katie Cassidy discussing their characters, at the Heroes and Villians Fan Fest in 2015.

-Laurel's sister Sara Lance, an original character developed for the series, is introduced in season one and returns in season 2, as a female vigilante known as the 'Canary'.
+Laurel's sister Sara Lance, an original character developed for the series, is re-introduced in season 2 as a female vigilante known as the 'Canary' (portrayed by Caity Lotz, who replaces Jacqueline MacInnes Wood from season 1).
 In an interview with TV Guide, then-executive producer Andrew Kreisberg revealed that Lotz's character was the beginning of the Black Canary's story.
 He further stated that, "Everyone knows that Laurel Lance is the Black Canary.
 But how we get from A to B is the story of our show – People will see how Caity Lotz fits into Laurel's journey along the way".

-Sara's story serves as a backstory for Laurel's eventual path to becoming the 'Black Canary', who is also a legacy character in the comics.
-Before assuming the mantle, Laurel's character goes through various personal tragedies such as losing her boyfriend Tommy, being kidnapped multiple times, dealing with her father's alcohol-addiction, and then her own addiction and finally witnessing Sara's murder in the season 3 premiere.
+Sara's 'Canary' arc serves as a backstory for Laurel's eventual path to becoming the 'Black Canary', which is also a legacy moniker in the comics, and usually shown to be passed on from mother to daughter in most iterations of the character.
+Before assuming the mantle, Laurel's character goes through various personal tragedies in the first two seasons, such as losing her boyfriend Tommy, being kidnapped multiple times, dealing with her father's alcohol-addiction, and then her own addiction and finally witnessing her sister's murder in the season 3 premiere.
 In an interview dated January 2015, Katie Cassidy stated that, "You can't just overnight all of a sudden be a superhero.
 You have to go through things and hit your rock bottom and then be able to come out on top and build character and be strong."

-Character death
+Character death, "Multiverse" and return

 In April 2016, during Arrows fourth season, the character was killed off in the episode "Eleven-Fifty-Nine".
 The-then showrunners and executive producers Marc Guggenheim and Wendy Mericle cited the decision to kill off Laurel as a "creative choice", at a press screening.
 They also stated that, "Death does not mean goodbye on any of these shows" hinting at a possible return for the character/actress.
 Cassidy mentioned in an interview that she learned about Laurel's fate only two episodes before shooting began on "Eleven-Fifty-Nine".
 However, she explained that, "I've had such an incredible arc, so it made sense to me, creatively, that we've told Laurel's story".